 What do you do in your spare time?

 This question is not an easy one to answer :) It all depends on the day.
-Basically, I try to spend time with both people close to me and myself - learning new things, developing non-technical skills.
+Basically, I try to spend time with both people close to me and by myself - learning new things and developing non-technical skills.
 Of course, I'm not one of those people who gets into the whirl of learning from work until late at night.
-I spend some time making movies and I love hanging out with my friends.
+I spend some time making movies, and I love hanging out with my friends.

 What’s your recipe for success?

-First of all, there is no such thing as "Recipe for Success".
-If such a thing exists, everyone would be a subscriber to such a website (or whatever form it would appear in) ;D. Everyone has to find the right path.
+First of all, there is no such thing as a "Recipe for Success".
+If such a thing existed, everyone would subscribe to such a website (or whatever form it appears in) ;D. Everyone has to find the right path.
 At the root of each of these paths is the question, "What makes me happy?"
 For example, I love what I do.
 I don't work - I get money for doing my passion.
-The other things that can be (really) useful and I highly recommend is, writing down your goals.
+The other thing that can be (really) useful, and I highly recommend it, is writing down your goals.
 Unwritten goals are just dreams.
-In retrospect, I can say that (for me) it turned out to be perfect – and owing to that I was able to regularly check on an ongoing basis if I was still on the right path and if necessary, correct the course.
+In retrospect, I can say that (for me) it turned out to be perfect – and owing to that, I was able to regularly check on an ongoing basis if I was still on the right path and, if necessary, correct the course.
 Another thing is persistence and flexibility.
-The former is quite obvious, but flexibility as I understand it is the ability to adapt to changing conditions in achieving your goals.
+The former is quite obvious, but flexibility, as I understand it is the ability to adapt to changing conditions to achieve your goals.
 Sometimes it is impossible to do exactly what had been planned.
-Then you have to choose a different path, but in effect getting to the same point that we were originally going to.
+Then you have to choose a different path, but in effect, get to the same point we were originally going to.
 Failure to do so can result in frustration, quitting and possibly burnout.
 I have found that we must not be afraid of making mistakes (contrary to what they taught us at school).
-In fact, errors are the driving force for learning and self-expansion.
+In fact, errors are the driving force for learning and self-growth.